 Add in some tangent in the story of a supermarket chain’s failed takeover and you have a rich stew of precepts carried into the work, visually pure and minimal pictures about as close to the core of Marc S. Meyer as anything he has done or will ever do.

-* The Beach Club, Baldwinville and now the Gravel pictures exist as separate printed portfolios and can be seen at 555 Gallery in Boston.
-Please call Susan Nalband, the gallery’s owner, for an appointment to see these works.
+* The Beach Club, Baldwinville and now the Gravel pictures exist as separately printed portfolios and can be seen my studio Boston.
+Please contact me directly at: firstname.lastname@example.org to arrange an appointment to see these works.

-My blog posts about Marc’s work and a brief biography arte here:
+My blog posts about Marc’s work and a brief biography are here: